Mithileysh/enron-1/README.markdown

     python dumpFileIntoDir.py [output directory]

-It takes several minutes to finish.
+It takes several minutes to finish (less than a minute in desktop).
 The code generates following directory structure:

 - [output directory]
     - sender 1